ElementsProject/lightning/README.md

 ```

 Wait until `bitcoind` has synchronized with the testnet network.
-In case you use regtest, make sure you generate at least 432 blocks to
-activate SegWit.

 Make sure that you do not have `walletbroadcast=0` in your
 `~/.bitcoin/bitcoin.conf`, or you may run into trouble.